Audi to develop batteries for electric SUVs with Samsung SDI, LG Chem

 Audi, Samsung SDI and LG Chem declined to give financial terms of the respective partnerships.

-LG Chem’s automotive customers include General Motors , Renault SA, and Daimler AG, while Samsung SDI supplies electric vehicle batteries to BMW and Volkswagen.
-(Reporting By Sohee Kim; Editing by Gopakumar Warrier)
+LG Chem’s automotive customers include General Motors, Renault SA, and Daimler AG, while Samsung SDI supplies electric vehicle batteries to BMW and Volkswagen (VOWG_p.DE).